0x1355/honeypot-demo/README.md

 Frontrun tx 2 (block 13710542, index 0):
 0x8cda6e76f9a19ce69967d9f74d52402afbafba6ca3469248fe5c9937ef065d47

-## Honeypot contract
+## Running contract tests
-Contract and tests are written in Solidity.
-Install `dapptools` to run the tests.
+The contract tests are written in Solidity.
+To run them:
+1. Install `dapptools` on your machine
+2. Navigate to the project root directory in terminal, then `dapp install ds-test`
+3. Rename `.dapprc.template` to `.dapprc` and add your Ethereum RPC endpoint
+4. Use `dapp test` to run the tests.

 ## PnL dataset
+To create or update the PnL dataset:
+1. Make sure you have Python 3 and `web3.py` installed on your machine
-To create or update the PnL dataset, run `create_pnl_datasets.py`.
-You need to use `web3.py` and include your Etherscan API key and Alchemy RPC endpoint in `config.py`
+2. Rename `config.template.py` to `config.py` and add your Etherscan API key and Alchemy RPC endpoint
+3. Run `python analysis/create_pnl_datasets.py` in your terminal

 ## Analysis
 You can view the analysis files on GitHub.
 If you want to edit and run them, you